-Regardless of the tool used, it is important to set time aside each year to have a performance discussion with employees and use that discussion to learn ways to improve the employee work experience and create goals to help them in their professional development and growth.
+Regardless of the tool used, it is important to set time aside each year to have a performance discussion with employees and use that discussion to learn ways to improve the employee work experience and create employee goals to help them in their professional development and growth.

-If you are interested in learning more about managing employee performance, check out our new on-line Employee Performance Management class.
+If you are interested in learning more about managing employee performance, check out our on-line Employee Performance Management class.
 This is an inexpensive way to train you or your managers and we offer a money back guarantee so you have nothing to lose.
 Use coupon code smart20 to get 20% off.
 Click here to learn more!

 photo by: Mike Chen